Welcome! We are happy to have you.

 What is PRX and how can it help me?

 PRX is many things, but at our core we are a distribution platform where radio stations and producers can meet for the easily exchange of content: exchange.prx.org.
-Public radio stations across the country use PRX to find audio, and we are one of the few distribution platforms accessible to small/indie producers.
+Around 600 public radio station across the country have accounts on PRX, and over half of those use PRX weekly to find content.
+We are one of the few distribution platforms accessible to small/indie producers.
 If your goal is to have your audio licensed by a public radio station, PRX lowers barriers between you and your potential audience.

 Can PRX help me make money?

 Yes and no. When you publish to PRX you will be asked to assign a point value to your piece, and when a station licenses your piece these points will be translated into royalties, mailed to you in a check each quarter.
 Some producers make $1000 each quarter, some make $5, and some make nothing.
 It's safe to say this probably won't pay the bills.

 There are many talented producers on PRX.
 The amount of money they bring in depends largely on marketing- which is where PRX's help can only go so far.
 Our small team does not have the bandwidth to do marketing for more than a handful of shows, so we recommend taking on that initiative yourself (but please email firstname.lastname@example.org to be featured on the homepage!).

 Make a list of station who your programming might appeal to.
 Think about station size and what content they usually air.
 Local stations are a great place to start.
 Find the contact info for the Program Directors if you can, and pitch them directly!
 Include a link to your piece on PRX.

 We also recommend reaching out to other producers to build a network and learn how they sustain their work.
 Make sure to ask for critical feedback on yours!

 - Association of Independents in Radio